This package provides:

 ]

 Use Hydrogen: Connect to Remote Kernel command to select a gateway and kernel.
+After selecting a gateway, you'll be prompted to choose an authentication method:

 When you run code without a selection, hydrogen-next intelligently detects what to execute based on cursor position.